How to calculate employee retention rate (and why you should)

 Step 2: Gather feedback on employee retention

-As more employees expect higher standards from their workplace, it’s up to managers and senior executives to discover how to keep employees satisfied and motivated.
-If you’ve implemented ways to get employee feedback, you should be able to gather this information relatively easily.
+As more employees expect higher standards from their workplace, it's up to managers and senior executives to discover how to keep employees satisfied and motivated.
+If you've implemented ways to get employee feedback, gathering this information should be relatively easy.

 Employee surveys are a great way to get feedback from a large number of employees at once.
 Officevibe’s Pulse Surveys are short weekly or bi-weekly surveys you can send to understand why your retention rate is suffering.
 These surveys are a valuable asset in determining whether employees are satisfied overall.